scilus/trigeminal/README.md

 You will need scilpy 2.2.0 and ANTs to be installed in order to run these scripts.

+The aparc.DKTatlas+aseg.mgz comes from Freesurfer >= 7.0 version.
+It is not included in older versions of Freesurfer output.
+You can use https://cbrain.ca/ to run freesurfer effectivetily.

 - trigeminal_first_order.sh
 - trigeminal_second_order.sh